Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 A Few Notes About This Wool Cat Cave Tutorial

-This step by step tutorial is designed to assist the more advanced Felt Maker to create 3D Cat Cave/Kitten Pod or Vessel using a resist shape.
-The resist can be made from a piece of thin plastic or bubble-wrap or even a piece of cardboard.
+This step-by-step tutorial is designed to assist the more advanced felt maker to create a 3D cat/kitten cave, pod or vessel using a resist shape.
+The resist can be made from a piece of thin plastic or bubble wrap or even a piece of cardboard.
 The latter was used for this tutorial.

 Things You Will Need to Complete This Project